 Your choice will likely have a lot to do with your own financial situation.
 Consider how taking out student loans may affect your own financial goals, especially retirement.

-Reaching this number requires a concerted effort during your earning years.
+Staying on track for retirement requires a concerted effort during your earning years.
 That is in part because it can be more difficult to borrow money to cover your retirement expenses when you’re retired, because you will no longer be earning an income to help you pay back borrowed money.

 So, before taking on student debt for your children, you’ll probably want to make sure you’re saving enough for your own future.
 After all, your children likely have decades of potential earnings after they graduate, during which time they can work to pay off their student loans.
 You, on the other hand, may not have as much time to pay off new debts and save for other goals.

-It may also be worth considering how taking on new debt could affect things like your credit score and your debt-to-income ratio .
+It may also be worth considering how taking on new debt could affect things like your credit score and your debt-to-income ratio.
 Lenders consider these factors, among others, when deciding whether to loan you money.

 That said, if you feel you are financially strong enough to take on student loans for your child, there are a number of loan options available to you.